nissandjac/PacifichakeMSE/README.md

 ## Spatial MSE
 The Spatial MSE folder runs the MSE with a spatial operating model and the estimation model used in the hake assessment using the file run_MSE_all.R
 The file runs six hake management strategy evaluations, with 3 different harvest control rules, and 3 different movement rates.
+Run the file 'compare_MSE.R'to plot the results of the MSEs

 ## Hake SS3
 The hake SS3 folder is the hake stock assessment.
 The official stock assessment has been rewritten in TMB.
 The assessment can be run from the file runHakeassessment.R